Generative Pre-training for Speech with Flow Matching: Method

 \paragraph{Objective} Following the pre-training stage, the fine-tuning objective can be derived by swapping the masked condition $x_\text{mask}$ for pre-training with task-specific condition $y$,

 Note that for fine-tuning, it is critical to reuse $\theta$ from the pre-training stage.

-\paragraph{Inference} After training, speech generation with \proposed~can be done by the following steps: (1) sample $x_0$ from the simple prior $p_0(x)$; (2) use an ODE solver to solve $\phi_1(x_0)$ given $d\phi_t(x_0)/dt = v_t(\phi_t(x_0), y; \theta)$ and $\phi_0(x_0) = x_0$; (3) generated audible speech in time domain from Mel spectrogram $x_1$.
+\paragraph{Inference} After training, speech generation is done by the following steps: (1) sample $x_0$ from the simple prior $p_0(x)$; (2) use an ODE solver to solve $\phi_1(x_0)$ given $d\phi_t(x_0)/dt = v_t(\phi_t(x_0), y; \theta)$ and $\phi_0(x_0) = x_0$; (3) generated audible speech in time domain from Mel spectrogram $x_1$.
 More inference details are provided in Section~\ref{subsec:inf_detail} including conversion from Mel spectrogram to waveform.